ilhamrizkibaharsyah/Playing-Words/README.md

 Hello everyone,
-this is my little project from Dicoding Academy, modul String and Character
+this is my simple project from Dicoding Academy, modul String and Character